 It is vital that your posture is correct during activity as the lumbar spine must bear the most physical stress in virtually everything physical task done with the body.
 Poor posture is more common to have as correct posture can feel unnatural over time.

 Progressive narrowing of the blood vessels results in less circulation of protective blood cells, oxygen, nutrients and removal of waste products.
-Blood supply, healing and recovery is slower and less efficient.
+Blood supply, healing and recovery are slower and less efficient.
 The potential for muscle injury and damage is higher for smokers.

 The lower back is very vulnerable to this condition become it is a very physically active part of our body.
-Muscle tightness in the lower back occurs as the body tries to stabilize the spine prior to the stressful event.
+Muscle tightness in the lower back occurs as the body tries to stabilize the spine before the stressful event.

-Existing physical stress, such as a previous injury or fatigue also exacerbates stress that is already present in our lower back.
-We become to tired to exercise in order to treat out back issues.
+Existing physical stress, such as a previous injury or fatigue also exacerbates stress that is already present.
+We become too tired to exercise to treat out back issues.
 A chronic state of stress leads to chronic tightening of these muscles and minimal time and opportunity for them to relax and recover.